 To retrieve a client’s connection ID, use the

 client id command:

 - client id

 Redis client IDs are never repeated and are monotonically incremental.
 This means that if one client has an ID greater than another, then it was established at a later time.

 Replication systems are typically described as being either synchronous or asynchronous.
-In synchronous replication, whenever a client adds or changes data it must receive some kind of acknowledgement from a certain number of replicas for the change to register as having been committed.
-This helps to prevent nodes from having data conflicts but it comes at a cost of latency, since the client must wait to perform another operation until it has heard back from a certain number of replicas.
+In synchronous replication, whenever a client adds or changes data, it must receive some kind of acknowledgment from a certain number of replicas for the change to register as having been committed.
+This helps to prevent nodes from having data conflicts, but it comes at a cost of latency since the client must wait to perform another operation until it has heard back from a certain number of replicas.